tasmota/docs/Zigbee.md

 - [Koen Kanters](https://github.com/Koenkk) [Z-Stack CC2530 firmware files](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_Home_1.2/bin/default).
 - There are many tutorials online on how to flash a CC2530 with a dedicated [CC_DEBUGGER](https://www.aliexpress.com/item/32869263224.html).

+## Alternative Flashing:
+If in possession of any raspberry pi, you may flash the CC2530 in 3 minutes following this video: https://www.youtube.com/watch?v=RguRQUXWLCY whilst the video describes flashing a CC2531 the process is exactly the same as for a 2530 except for the wiring.
+The correct wiring for the CC2530 can be seen in this article: http://www.marrold.co.uk/2019/12/flashing-cc2530-cc2591-zigbee-module.html

 ### 2. Flash an ESP82xx Device with Zigbee2Tasmota Tasmota
 Once the CC2530 flashing process completes, you can re-use that ESP82xx device by flashing it with the Zigbee2Tasmota firmware.
 Otherwise, you can use any ESP82xx device.
 - [Compile Tasmota](installation/Flashing?id=compiling-from-source)